2015 European migrant crisis: Gradual surge in early 2015

 The first half of 2015 saw around 230,000 people enter the EU.
 The most common points of entry were Italy and Greece.
-From there, arrivals either applied for asylum directly or attempted to travel to other countries, especially Northern and Western European ones.
-For many, this involved traveling through the Balkans and re-entering the EU in Hungary or Croatia.
-As required by EU law, Hungary registered most of them as asylum seekers and attempted to prevent them from traveling on to other EU countries.
-At the same time, Hungarian prime minister Viktor Orbán began using fear of immigration as a domestic political campaign issue and stated his hard opposition to accepting any refugees long-term.
+From there, arrivals either applied for asylum directly or attempted to travel to Northern and Western European countries, mostly by traveling through the Balkans and re-entering the EU through Hungary or Croatia.

+Hungary was required by EU law to register them as asylum seekers and attempted to prevent them from traveling on to other EU countries.
+At the same time, Hungarian prime minister Viktor Orbán began using fear of immigration as a domestic political campaign issue and stated his opposition to accepting long-term refugees.
 By August 2015, Hungary housed about 150,000 refugees in makeshift camps.
-Due in part to the Hungarian government's unwelcoming stance towards refugees, squalid conditions in the camps, and their poor prospects of being allowed to stay, most had little desire to remain in Hungary.
+Many had little desire to stay in Hungary; due to the government's unwelcoming stance, squalid conditions in the camps, and their poor prospects of being allowed to stay.
+Over the course of 2015 and 2016, almost everyone who had lodged an asylum claim in Hungary left the country.

-On August 21, 2015, the German Federal Office for Migration and Refugees, overwhelmed with the number of incoming asylum applications and the complexity of determining whether each applicant had previously made an application in another EU country, and faced with the reality that almost all asylum applications by Syrians were being granted anyway, began to permit asylum applications even from people who had previously applied for refugee status in another EU country.
-Sweden made a similar decision.
-Up to that point, Germany had been deporting such refugees 'back' to the first country where they had claimed asylum.
-Interpreting this to mean that Germany would begin accepting larger numbers of refugees, tens of thousands in Hungary and southeastern Europe began attempting to make their way towards the country.
-Viral video footage of refugees being warmly received by German crowds also burnished the country's reputation as a welcoming one for immigrants.